Board of Directors

-Gunilla Almgren was appointed as President of UEAPME on 28 November 2011.
+Gunilla Almgren was appointed as UEAPME President on 28 November 2011.
 She is an entrepreneur in the sanitary fittings industry, with business contacts all over Europe.
-She served as First Vice-President of the Board of Företagarna, the Swedish Federation of Private Enterprises.
+She served as Vice-President of the Board of Företagarna, the Swedish Federation of Private Enterprises.
 She also sits in the Board of several Swedish business-related organisations as well as private companies.

 On top of her professional engagements, Ms Almgren has also actively participated in several committees and working groups set up by the European Commission in the past years on issues such as better regulation.
 Ms Almgren holds a Diploma in Business Administration from the IHM Business School and speaks five official EU languages (English, French, German, Italian and Spanish) in addition to her mother tongue.

 Peter Faross was appointed as UEAPME Secretary General by the General Assembly on 29 November 2013, to take office as from January 2014.
 He studied law and political science and worked for the European Commission for about 30 years.
 In 1991, he was promoted Head of Sector (Energy and Environment) before becoming Head of Unit in 1993 responsible for the "Functioning of the Internal Market".
 Subsequent posts until 2008 as Head of Unit included the areas on "General Policy", "General policy and inter-institutional relations", "Economic regulation in air transport", "Services of general economic interest, users’ rights and infringements".
 Since 2008, Mr Faross was Director of the "Nuclear Safety and Fuel Cycle" Directorate in Luxemburg and acting Deputy Director General for "Nuclear Energy" since 2010.